 These days, the spear is housed elsewhere in the country, in the Echmiadzin Cathedral, the oldest cathedral in the world & also located in Armenia.

-Nevertheless, the Monastery of Geghard remains a popular place for pilgrims and tourists alike.
+Nevertheless, the Geghard Monastery remains a popular place for pilgrims and tourists alike.

 The road leading up to the monastery is lined with women selling sweet bread, sheets of dried fruit (fruit lavash), walnuts dipped in grape juice on a string (sweet sujuk) & other non-edible souvenirs.